ru0te/todo-app/README.md

 ## Design Inspiration

-The design of this Todo App was inspired a Dribbble shot by [Arkan Naufal].
+The design of this Todo App was inspired a Dribbble shot by <strong>Arkan Naufal</strong>.
 I have made a few personal tweaks and modifications to the original design to suit my own preferences.

 ## Author